cmsc240-s24/project-jacob-kasym/DESIGN.md

    - As an artist, I want to be able to add a new event that I am going to hold at some city.

 - **Read (GET)**
-   - As a customer or as an artist, I would like to know which events are going to be held in the next 6 months using this platform.
+   - As a customer or as an artist, I would like to know which events are going to be held using this platform.

 - **Update (PUT)**
    - As an artist, I want to update future event's date if time conflict appears.